Description

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

-• Compared with AGG (-0.67) in the period of the last 3 years, the Sharpe Ratio of 0.3 is higher, thus better.
+• Compared with the benchmark AGG (-0.37) in the period of the last 5 years, the ratio of return and volatility (Sharpe) of 0.5 of Hedge Strategy 2x Leverage is greater, thus better.

 Sortino: